ali-abassi/API-Documentation-Scraper-for-LLM-/README.md

 ## Description

-API Doc Scraper is a powerful document scraper that helps you gather API documentation effortlessly! 🚀 Provide it with the URL of an API's documentation, and it will crawl through the pages, creating a comprehensive text file ready for use with your favorite LLM (Language Model). 🤖
+API Doc Scraper is a powerful document scraper that helps you gather API documentation effortlessly! 🚀 Provide it with the URL of an API's documentation, and it will crawl through the pages, creating a comprehensive text file ready for use with your favorite LLM. 🤖

 ## Features